Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • decrease in blood pressure.

-With extrasystole, antiarrhythmic drugs are used depending on the source of extraordinary contractions (according to ECG data):
+For extrasystole, antiarrhythmic drugs are used depending on the source of extraordinary contractions (according to ECG data):

 • supraventricular – Verapamil, Metoprolol;

-• ventricular - Lidocaine, Diphenin.
+• ventricular – Lidocaine, Difenin.

 When prescribing treatment, the presence of heart and circulatory diseases is taken into account: